LauraChow/HunanMultimodalDataset/README.md

 # Dataset Description
 This dataset contains 400 256*256 images for training, 50 for validation and test.
 Note that the training set contains TRI, which is computed from SRTM by GDAL, and can be used for knowledge reconstruction.

+# Dataset Process
+Potential users of this dataset should utilize the following code to preprocess the label.

+from skimage import io

+igbp2hunan = np.array([255, 0, 1, 2, 1, 3, 4, 6, 6, 5, 6, 7, 255])

+def load_lc(path):
+    lc = io.imread(path)
+    lc[lc == 255] = 12
+    lc = igbp2hunan[lc]
+    return lc

+Note that after processing, the label will be in 0-6, where 0 stands for cropland, 1 stands for forest, 2 stands for grassland, 3 stands for wetland, 4 stands for water, 5 stands for bare land, and 6 stands for others.